International Division Grants Program

 General Reporting Requirements

-- At the conclusion of the grant, Grantees are required to submit a report about their experience: starting with a description of the current nature and context of planning in their host country and concluding with a summary of their project accomplishments.
+- At the conclusion of the grant, Grantees are required to submit a report about their experience: starting with a description of the current nature and context of planning in their host country and concluding with a summary of their project accomplishments and recommendations for professional planners undertaking similar projects.
 The Grantee's executive summary of this report will be published in InterPlan.
+The report will be published in its entirety on the International Division webpage.

 - Grantees will be the sole authors of the report, which will be a unique product written specifically for the Division.
 Papers written for classes, master's theses, and student group projects are not acceptable.

-- Reports should not exceed 10 pages, including references (photos are welcome and highly encouraged).
-Tables, maps, and other diagrams may also be used to supplement the 10 pages of text, but should not exceed two pages.
+- Reports should not exceed 15 pages, including references.
+Tables, maps, and other diagrams may also be used to supplement the 15 pages of text, but should not exceed two pages.
+Photos are welcome and highly encouraged, and do not count towards page limits (within reason).

 - Reports must be submitted in Microsoft Word format, with double-spaced with margins of at least 1-inch and 12-point Times New Roman or Arial font.